 Our first planting took place last fall in the NE of Lancaster City where neighbors and volunteers participated in a street tree training and planting of 28 trees on 5 City blocks.
-Efforts are underway for additional plantings in the SW and NE in 2016.
+Efforts are underway for additional plantings in the SW and NE.
 These plantings are a wonderful demonstration of our efforts and the community engagement they create.
 Leading up to that date there will be a lot of fund raising, organization, and outreach that needs to be done and we will keep you apprised of our progress and events as they unfold.

 Sign up for our e-mail newsletter to receive news, updates,

 The Alliance for the Chesapeake Bay is committed to planting trees throughout Lancaster City and county.